mcity/TeraSim-Data-Zoo/README.md

 </p>
 </div>

-A comprehensive toolkit for integrating various autonomous driving datasets with the TeraSim simulation platform, enabling standardized traffic scenario simulation and analysis.
+**A toolkit for standardizing autonomous driving datasets into TeraSim-compatible traffic scenarios for simulation and analysis.**

 ## Overview